Samarjeetshelke/Problem-Solving/README.md

 # Hakerrank-problems
-To devolope logic.and finding the diffrent solutions
+To develope logic And finding the diffrent solutions